hphelion/documentation/cli.unix.reference.md

 ###Description
 Add or allocate a new public IP address from the pool of available IP addresses.
-Optionally, you can set an availability zone.
+If a network is not specified, the first external network found will be used.

 ###Examples
-Add a new public IP address:
+Add a new public IP address to external network:

     hpcloud addresses:add

-Add a new public IP address in availability zone `az-2.region-a.geo-1`:
+Add a new IP address to `netty` in availability zone `az-2.region-a.geo-1`:

-    hpcloud addresses:add -z az-2.region-a.geo-1
+    hpcloud addresses:add -n netty -z az-2.region-a.geo-1

 ###Aliases
 `addresses:allocate`

 ##addresses:associate## {#addresses:associate}
-Associate a public IP address to a server instance.
+Associate a public IP address to a port.

 ###Syntax
-`hpcloud addresses:associate <ip_or_id> <server_name_or_id>`
+`hpcloud addresses:associate <ip_or_id> <port_name_or_id>`

 ###Options
 **-z, --availability-zone=AVAILABILITY_ZONE**